Lancaster, California: Antelope Valley College

 Antelope Valley College is the oldest institution of higher learning in the Antelope Valley.
 It was founded in 1929 on the campus of Antelope Valley High School.
 In the mid-1950s, it moved to its current location.

 California State University, Bakersfield-Antelope Valley

 California State University, Bakersfield-Antelope Valley (CSUB-AV) is located on the north side of the Antelope Valley College campus.
 Many bachelor's and master's degrees are offered on this campus.

 West Coast Baptist College

 Lancaster is also home to West Coast Baptist College, an accredited independent Baptist Bible College offering graduate and undergraduate degrees in pastoral studies, evangelism, missions, church ministries, music, Christian education, youth ministry, and secretarial studies.
 West Coast opened in 1995.

 University of Antelope Valley

-Formerly known as Antelope Valley Medical College, University of Antelope Valley is a private, for-profit institution approved by the Western Association of Schools and Colleges (WSCUC).
+The University of Antelope Valley, formerly known as Antelope Valley Medical College, was a private, for-profit institution approved by the Western Association of Schools and Colleges (WSCUC).
 In June 2009, the institution received approval from the United States Department of Education to offer Associates, Bachelors, and master's degrees.
+On February 29, 2024, the California Bureau for Private Postsecondary Education ordered the university to cease all operations by March 8, 2024 due to its "severe financial position," at which point it closed permanently.